 “I am very keen to support prospective students to Denison, without them having to fear a lot of debt when they leave,” he said.
 “Denison’s enthusiasm for educating students who are interested in the arts — not necessarily professionally, but as part of a larger liberal arts education — is incredibly important.”

 Contributions to the Dr. William Osborne Fine Arts Scholarship will help future Denison students pursue artistic passions while enriching the campus community through music and the arts.
-The scholarship also reflects Denison’s broader commitment through What We Can Be: The Denison Campaign to expand access and affordability for talented students of all financial backgrounds.
+The scholarship also reflects Denison’s broader commitment through What We Can Be: The Denison Campaign to expand access and affordability for talented students from all financial backgrounds.

 As alums gather this summer to sing once more in WO’s memory, they will celebrate not only the life of a beloved professor, but also a living legacy — one embodied through future generations of students, artists, and Denisonians.

 “WO believed in students and in the power of music to connect people,” MacDonell said.
-“This scholarship helps carry that forward.”
+“This scholarship helps carry that ethos forward.”

 To make a gift, visit support.denison.edu/OsborneFineArtsScholarship.